lucasayb/the-ssg-central/content/post/welcome.md

 ---
 title: "Welcome"
-description:
+description: This site is new.
+I'm relatively new too in the SSG world.
+But I'm pretty sure that I have enough knowledge to sure with others.
 date: 2024-02-05T16:49:19-03:00
 image:
-license:
 hidden: false
 comments: true
-draft: true
+draft: false
 weight: 1
 ---

-This site is new.
-I'm relatively new too in the SSG world.
-But I'm pretty sure that I have enough knowledge to sure with others.

 I'm currently the Solution Maker and Account Manager in Keyrus Latam Digital team.
 Before that, I was the CTO of Codeby, responsible to lead a team with almost 60 developers.
 My focus was always e-commerce, but I always loved to discover things and learn new stuff.
 Havign a site is something that I do since forever and everytime that I find a bit of time, I decide to post something new in [my personal blog](https://www.lucasyamamoto.com).